Israel threatens to 'return Lebanon to stone age' in any war with Hezbollah | Law-Order

 Israel threatens to 'return Lebanon to stone age' in any war with Hezbollah

 Israel threatened on Tuesday to "return Lebanon to the stone age" in any war against Hezbollah, following weeks of friction with the armed Iranian-backed group along the countries' border.
 "Do not make a mistake.
-We do not want a war.
+Recent weeks have seen face-offs between Lebanese civilians, at least one group of Hezbollah operatives and Israeli troops across the fortified frontier.

 - Country: